Add More Strengths, Not Weaknesses.

-Culture Gaps provides resources to help visitors to the United States improve communication and become culturally competent in American culture.
+Culture Gaps provides resources to help ESL (English as a Second Language) learners and visitors/immigrants to the United States improve communication and become competent in American culture.

 Hello, my name's Jeff Shibasaki (American).
 I'm an explorer, facilitator and functioning introvert (INFP).
 I graduated from Eastern Michigan University with a Bachelor of Science in literature and am a CELTA-certified English language instructor.
 I've worked in Japan, South Korea and Thailand as a curriculum developer, digital content producer and English language instructor at private institutes, schools, university, multinational corporations and government organizations.
 During that time, I've also lived with the Urak Lawoi (Sea Gypsies) on a remote Thai island, crossed the DMZ into North Korea, cycled across Northern Thailand, South Korea and Japan – and ultimately arrived in time to meet my future wife, Aya (Japanese), sitting across from me at a Tokyo izakaya.